 With its recent announcement that it would acquire managed security services provider SecureWorks Inc., computing giant Dell Inc. made clear its intention to beef up its security offerings and compete against other large vendors for sales of both systems and services.

-For that reason, solution providers and analysts are optimistic about the opportunities the
+For that reason, solution providers and analysts are optimistic about the opportunities the Dell-SecureWorks deal will create for Dell resellers, while recognizing that the acquisition will likely cause disruption before benefits can be realized.

 The MSSP security opportunity